 Did you know that trimming the blooms help more lavender to grow?
 Don’t be afraid that once you cut that you’ll be stunting its growth.
 Lavender plants love getting a cut.

-Daisies are great, especially the Gerba variety as another of these outstanding healing house plants for cleaning the air the best of all types.
+Daisies are great, especially the Gerba variety as another of these outstanding therapeutic house plants for cleaning the air the best of all types.
 In fact, Gerba daisies have been studied to get rid of nearly all formaldehyde and benzene that may be present in your home.
 If that is not enough reason to love them, they come in many different bright colors from vibrant yellows, pinks and takes of orange that can help make your rooms pop.

-Other healing house plants offer natural allergy relief that also can improve your indoor air quality such as chrysanthemum, spider plants, and English ivy.
+Other house plants offer natural allergy relief that also can improve your indoor air quality such as chrysanthemum, spider plants, and English ivy.

-Though this is far from all the healing house plants that can better your life, these happen to be my favorites and ones I found the most helpful.
+Though this is far from all the house plants that can better your life, these happen to be my favorites and ones I found the most helpful.